 |Security: Organizations in the United States that process protected health information (PHI) must adhere to the Health Insurance Portability and Accountability Act (HIPAA) guidelines and ensure that access to the data is restricted to authorized personnel only.
 It is advisable for all entities to implement similar standards in order to ensure the highest levels of privacy and security for their customers.||Organizational framework for conducting application security tests (ASTO): This statement speaks to the need for an Application Security Testing as a Service (ASTaaS) approach in order to ensure the security of an application throughout the development process.
 ASTaaS involves both internal testing conducted by white-hat professionals and external penetration testing, both of which are essential in order to ensure the security of an application.|

-At We are proudly recruiting only the top 1% of Latin American IT professionals.
-We are here to ensure that your patients receive a secure and satisfactory experience.
-Please do not hesitate to contact us to explore how our services can enhance your ability to provide healthcare in any environment.
+At Works, our recruitment process is stringent, selecting only the top 1% of IT professionals from Latin America.
+We pride ourselves in providing you with a secure and gratifying experience for your patients.
+Feel free to contact us to explore how our services can elevate your ability to provide healthcare in any setting.